 The park is located on the basaltic lava plateau of the Paraná River Basin.
 Altitudes range from 100 to 400 m (330 to 1,310 ft) above sea level.

 Turvo State Park is best known for the dramatic Yucumã Falls on the Uruguay River, the second-widest in the world by some measures.
 It also protects the state's last significant area of well-preserved Upper Paraná Atlantic Forest, with more than 700 plant species and several rare or endangered species.

-Almost 290 species of birds and more than 30 species of medium and large mammals can be found in the park.
+Almost 290 species of birds and more than 30 medium and large mammal species can be found in the park.
 Unfortunately, many species are rare, and some are regionally or globally threatened.